-Cannabidiol (CBD) is a very popular alternative for the treatment and prevention of certain conditions and diseases such as depression, epilepsy, anxiety, pain relief for chronic pain, etc. One of the main reasons is because of CBD’s non-psychoactive properties, and consequently, the number of users is constantly increasing every day.
+Cannabidiol (CBD) is a very popular alternative for the treatment and prevention of certain conditions and diseases such as depression, epilepsy, anxiety, relief from chronic pain, etc. One of the main reasons is because of CBD’s non-psychoactive properties, and consequently, the number of users is constantly increasing every day.

 The constant increase in the number of users also comes with numerous doubts and false stories about the various products and their side effects.
-However, there are no serious side effects reported, and only rare instances where minor reactions even occur.
-Still, this brings about some confusion as to which CBD products you should use and for what applications exactly.
+However, there are no serious side effects reported, and only rare instances in which minor reactions even occur.
+Still, this brings about some confusion as to which CBD products you should use, and for exactly which applications.

-One of these topics of confusions is the option to choose between CBD isolate and CBD broad spectrum.
-In this article, we will examine what both are, their pros and cons, and which CBD product will best fit your needs.
-So for starters, it is important to know what is CBD isolate and CBD broad spectrum.
+One of these topics of confusion is the option to choose between CBD isolate and broad spectrum CBD.
+In this article, we will examine what both of these are, their pros and cons, and which CBD product will best fit your needs.
+So for starters, it is important to know what is CBD isolate and what is broad spectrum CBD.

 What is CBD Isolate?

-CBD isolate is the simplest form of the CBD’s known.
+CBD isolate is the simplest form known.
 The CBD isolate contains only pure and isolated CBD.
 What that means is that there are no additives of other cannabinoids, extracts, terpenes or flavonoids; just pure isolated CBD.

-Full-spectrum CBD, unlike isolate CBD products, contains a wide range of cannabinoids.
+Broad spectrum or full-spectrum CBD, unlike CBD isolate products, contains a wide range of cannabinoids.
 When the extraction of cannabinoids is done from hemp, the whole extract can be consumed, which means that you receive a healthy dose of all the cannabinoids present in the plant.

 Now that you’ve got an understanding of what each of the types of CBD are, the question may occur to you, which CBD type should you choose?
 And most importantly, which is better than the other?

 First off, to be clear, neither form of CBD is better than the other.
-So if you plan to stick strictly to CBD isolate or CBD full spectrum, it should be based on a preference or personal choice based on your needs and any restrictions you may have.
+So if you plan to stick strictly to CBD isolate or full spectrum CBD, it should be based on a preference or personal choice based on your needs and any restrictions you may have.

 Each of the options is quite different in what they do, and every one of us has different specific needs.
 So your needs should determine the type of CBD best suited to you.